keygen-sh/keygen-relay/README.md

 #### Delete license

-To delete a license, use the `del` command:
+To delete a license from the pool, use the `del` command:

 ```bash
 relay del --license xxx